quickapps/docs/eng/developers/packaging.md

 Simply compress your theme/module folder as zip.
 Your module/theme folder should be on the root of your ZIP.

-e.g.: If you have created a theme named `HotTheme` then your ZIP should looks as follows:
+e.g. If you have created a theme named `HotTheme` then your ZIP should looks as follows:

     HotTheme.zip/
         HotTheme/